-From the village of Kyzyl-su, located 35km east of the city of Karakol, we drove along the Chon-Kyzyl-Su river to the Dzhyluu-Su health ′resort′ (hot spring), where we started hiking.
+From the village of Kyzyl-su, located 35km east of the city of Karakol, we drove along the Chon-Kyzyl-Su river to the Dzhyluu-Su health ″resort″ (hot spring), where we started hiking.
 We hiked for 8 days, crossing 4 passes (marked 1, 2, 3, and 4 in the topographic map below).
 We also crossed two main rivers, Dzheti-Ogyuz and Karakol, before reaching Arashan river.
-Then we hiked down along Arashan river until we reached the Altyn-Arashan health ′resort′ (another hot spring).
+Then we hiked down along Arashan river until we reached the Altyn-Arashan health ″resort″ (another hot spring).
 From there we returned to the city of Karakol by car.
-In 1998 I had done a large fraction of this trek in reverse, as an acclimatization trip before going to Khan Tengri (link).
+In 1998 I had done a large fraction of this trek in reverse, as an acclimatization trip before going to Khan Tengri (see here).

-Breakfast stop along the road from Bishkek to Karakol: here, our driver.
+Our driver at a breakfast stop along the road from Bishkek to Karakol.

 Maksim crossing Chon-Kyzyl-Su river on a precarious bridge.

 Maksim and Slava unpacking to set up our first camp, with a local horseman watching.